trblemakar/ucsm_spt_setup/README.md

 # ucs_ppt
-Python program to deploy Cisco UCS pool, policies and templates (ppt) from an input json file.
+*** This is still in developmet and should be used with caution.
+Test out on a non production or emulated system first *** Python program to deploy Cisco UCS pool, policies and templates (ppt) from an input json file.

 This build leverages Alpine Linux, python 2.7 and UCS Python SDK v0.9